-Spin off TV programmes are a curious beast, they rely on the success of their parent programme to be born but must serve a different purpose to survive on their own.
+Spin off TV programmes can be a difficult sell, they rely on the success of their parent programme to be born but must serve a different purpose to survive on their own.
 Secondary characters need to be capable of stepping up to lead and like any other programme the central premise must be strong enough.

 So it’s curious that while A Girl’s Best Friend largely fails on all accounts, one can’t simply dismiss this as a concept that didn’t work.
 All the elements here are present in The Sarah-Jane Adventures (2006-11) so is it simply a passage of time?
 Not entirely I don’t think.
 Certainly in K-9’s first appearance in the revived Doctor Who, School Reunion (2006) he was treated as a retro curio which clearly wouldn’t have worked in 1981, but there’s more to it than that.